ryansobol/rack-bouncer/README.md

     use Rack::Bouncer, :redirect => "http://slashdot.org"

-You can even specify a minimum version of IE like so:
+You can specify a minimum version of IE like so:

     use Rack::Bouncer, :redirect => "http://slashdot.org", :minimum_ie => 6.0

+You can specify a minimum version of Firefox like so:

+    use Rack::Bouncer, :redirect => "http://slashdot.org", :minimum_ie => 3.6

-You can even specify a set of safe paths:
+You can specify a set of safe paths:

     use Rack::Bouncer, :safe_paths => ["/asset", "/images", "/stylesheets", "/javascripts", "/feedback"]